 Justin Gaethje has built one of the most battle-tested résumés in modern MMA.
 Competing almost exclusively against elite opposition, his record reflects both longevity and consistency at the highest level of the lightweight division.

-As of late 2025, Gaethje holds a professional MMA record of 26 wins and 5 losses, with the majority of his victories coming by knockout or technical knockout.
-He is a former WSOF Lightweight Champion, UFC Interim Lightweight Champion, and BMF titleholder, achievements that underline his importance to the sport beyond standard rankings.
+As of late January 2026, Gaethje holds a professional MMA record of 27 wins and 5 losses, with the majority of his victories coming by knockout or technical knockout.
+He is a former WSOF Lightweight Champion, two-time UFC Interim Lightweight Champion, and former BMF titleholder, achievements that underline his importance to the sport beyond standard rankings.

 Professional MMA Record (Selected Highlights)